 Preheat oven to 350F.

 Place dry ingredients into mixer.
 Place eggs, buttermilk, oil, sour cream and vanilla in a container and beat together well.
-Mix beaten wet ingredients with dry ingredients.
-Mix in hot water on low speed.
+Add wet ingredients with dry ingredients.
+Finally, add hot water on low speed.
 Scrape down edges of bowl to be sure to incorporate all ingredients into batter.
 Mix on medium speed for a couple minutes.

-Prepare two 8-inch round cake pans by coating with butter or shortening (making sure to cover all of the inside edges) and then coat with a thin layer of flour.
-Remove excess flour from pans.
+Prepare two 8-inch round cake pans by coating with butter (making sure to cover all inside edges) then sprinkle with flour.
+Coat well but remove excess flour.
+Of course, the easiest way to prep your pans, though, is to use non-stick baking spray.

-Bake for about 25 minutes or until a fork poked in comes out clean or carefully touch top quickly and see if cake springs back up.
+Bake for about 25 minutes or until a fork poked inside comes out clean.
+Also, carefully touch top quickly and see if cake springs back up.
 If it does, it is ready.

 Allow cakes to cool completely.
-If baking cakes ahead of time, you can wrap well in plastic wrap and freeze until ready to use.
-This often makes for a very moist cake.
+If baking cakes ahead of time, you can wrap well in plastic wrap and freeze until ready to use too.
+Freezing often makes for a very moist cake.
 This recipe, however, is very moist without freezing as long as you remove it from oven at just the right time.
+Cakes are also way easier to frost when frozen.
+Therefore, a prettier cake.

-You can also bake your cake batter in a 9X13 baking pan and top with penuche. this way is perfect for a potluck.
+In addition, you can also bake your cake batter in a 9X13 baking pan and top with penuche for a less fancy version since this is perfect for a casual potluck.